casey/filepack/README.md

 Manifest format
 ---------------

-`filepack` manifests are named `filepack.json`. `filepack create` and `filepack verify` both expect the manifest to be in the root of the directory containing the files.
+`filepack` manifests are named `filepack.json`. `filepack create` and `filepack verify` both expect the manifest to be in the root of the directory containing the files to be verified.

-The manifest contains a [JSON](https://www.json.org/json-en.html) object, currently with a single key, `files`, whose value is a object mapping strings containing paths to strings containing hex-encoded BLAKE3 hashes.
+The manifest contains a [JSON](https://www.json.org/json-en.html) object, currently with a single key, `files`, whose value is an object mapping strings containing paths to strings containing hex-encoded BLAKE3 hashes.

 Manifests are encoded as [UTF-8](https://en.wikipedia.org/wiki/UTF-8), so paths